 A freshman student should prepare similarly to a senior preparing for college and/or a career.
 Self-evaluation skills are needed to assess a child’s own strengths and weaknesses, physical and mental capabilities, and ability to mentally apply them across a broad array of occupations.
 Career aspirations and goals should also be a conversation had between your child and you, their peers, and school counselors.

 High school students should also have a basic understanding of finance, income, and career goals.
 At this point in time, extensive financial operations are a bit much, but understanding that a large part of maintaining a career is to earn income for, conceivably, a lifetime of financial security should be emphasized.
-Your child should have the knowledge that planning a career based upon income as well as interests and strengths will lead to a lifetime of economic and societal satisfaction.
+Your child should have the knowledge that planning a career or attending a San Diego vocational school based upon income as well as interests and strengths will lead to a lifetime of economic and societal satisfaction.

 Teenagers in high school, especially seniors, should be taught how to write a resume that showcases their skills and — if they’ve obtained it — experience.
 In many cases, experience is necessary for the current job market.
 Teens should be encouraged to gain some sort of experience or training in their respective career path.
 With the busy lifestyle of a child these days — sports, music lessons, ect. — online learning is gaining popularity as a convenient, flexible way to gain valuable experience toward the career they have chosen.